Solar Cruiser Disturbance Torque Estimation and Predictive Momentum Management: Numerical Simulation Results

 To demonstrate the importance of disturbance knowledge in the MPC framework, simulation results with and without the Kalman filter disturbance estimate knowledge in MPC are shown in Fig.~\ref{Fig_MPC_sim}, where no threshold is used ($\beta^\text{AMT}_\text{thresh} = \beta^\text{RCD}_\text{thresh} = 0$).
-The result in blue labeled ``nominal MPC'' uses the nominal MPC implementation without disturbance knowledge, where the MPC prediction model uses $\mbf{w}_{j|t_k} = \mbf{0}$, for $j=0, 1, \ldots, N-1$.
-The result in red labeled ``KFdist MPC'' includes the Kalman filter estimate disturbance within the MPC prediction model, where $\mbf{w}_{j|t_k} = \hat{\mbf{w}}^+_{k}$, for $j=0, 1, \ldots, N-1$.
-Although both of the MPC policies perform successful momentum management under a $6^\circ$ slew, the nominal MPC results in the angular momentum of two RWs stabilizing near their saturation limits.
+The result in blue labeled ``nominalMPC'' uses the nominal MPC implementation without disturbance knowledge, where the MPC prediction model uses $\mbf{w}_{j|t_k} = \mbf{0}$, for $j=0, 1, \ldots, N-1$.
+The result in red labeled ``KFMPC'' includes the Kalman filter estimate disturbance within the MPC prediction model, where $\mbf{w}_{j|t_k} = \hat{\mbf{w}}^+_{k}$, for $j=0, 1, \ldots, N-1$.
+Although both of the MPC policies perform successful momentum management under an attitude hold at $\mbs{\theta}_0 = {\mbs{\theta}}_\text{goal} = \Big[ 0^\circ \,\,\, 10^\circ \,\,\, 1^\circ \Big]^\trans$, the nominal MPC results in the angular momentum of two RWs stabilizing near their saturation limits.
 Conversely, the MPC implementation incorporating the disturbance estimate exhibits a significant performance improvement, driving all RW angular momentum down to values safely within the specified soft constraint boundaries, thereby reserving greater control authority.
+An attitude hold at $\mbs{\theta} = \mbf{0}$ (which has a higher disturbance torque) and other slew maneuvers have been tested without the disturbance estimate, all of which resulted in RW saturation and instability.
+This further shows that the disturbance estimate is critical to the performance of MPC-based momentum management.